 Six inspiring sportswomen who could star at Glasgow 2018

-Today is International Women’s Day when we celebrate the social, economic, sporting, cultural and political achievements of women around the globe.
-To mark the day we’ve picked out six inspiring sportswomen who could star at the Glasgow 2018 European Championships – an exciting new multi-sport event that brings together the continent’s leading sports.
+To mark the occasion, we’ve picked out six inspiring sportswomen who could star at the Glasgow 2018 European Championships – an exciting new multi-sport event that brings together the continent’s leading sports.
 Join in and tell us which sportswomen you’d most like to see compete at Glasgow 2018 via our Twitter page.

 Triathlon (Strathclyde Country Park | 9-11 August)